Why do primates eat the leaves of one tree and ignore those on an adjacent tree of the same species?

-My students and I conduct several interlinked projects to understand the role of nutrition in primate species abundance and coexistence.
-Most of my fieldwork is currently in Kibale National Park, an evergreen forest in western Uganda that hosts one of the highest densities of primates in the world.
-I also study mountain gorillas in Bwindi Impenetrable National Park, where half the world's population of these endangered apes live.
+My research group conducts several interlinked projects projects that seek to understand the role of nutrition in primate species abundance and coexistence.
+Most of my fieldwork is done in Kibale National Park, an evergreen forest in western Uganda that hosts one of the highest densities of primates in the world.

 Nutrition and Primate Biomass

 Many researchers have demonstrated that the protein-to-fiber ratio of the mature leaves in primate habitats is a good predictor of folivore abundance at regional and local scales across Africa and Asia.
 Although this model has excellent predictive power, from a nutritional viewpoint this relationship is unexpected.
 One puzzling aspect is that folivorous primates at many of these sites consume crude protein that is well in excess of their estimated protein requirement, suggesting that protein is not a limiting nutrient.
 We are examining a number of nutritional factors that could be driving this relationship, including protein quality and the importance of energy.

 Using long-term datasets that are uniquely available from Kibale National Park through the work of Tom Struhsaker and Colin Chapman, we are investigating some of the cascading effects of anthropogenic alterations on the nutritional composition of foods such as climate change, logging, human use and edge effects.
 For example, through experimental studies it has been demonstrated that the elevated temperature, rainfall, and CO2 associated with climate change reduces leaf protein, increases fiber, and increases production of plant defensive chemicals, all of which could have a severe impact on nutrition.
 We are also investigating evolutionary responses to changes by comparing feeding strategies exhibited today to those quantified 30+ years ago.